-- C. Other Assumptions: - 1.
-Valuation payroll (used for determining the amortization contribution rate): Prior aggregate fiscal year payroll projected forward one year using the overall payroll growth rate. - 2.
+C. Other Assumptions:

+- 1. Valuation payroll (used for determining the amortization contribution rate): Prior aggregate fiscal year payroll projected forward one year using the overall payroll growth rate. - 2.
 Percent married: 85% of employees are assumed to be married. - 3.
 Age difference: Male members are assumed to be three years older than their spouses, and female members are assumed to be three years younger than their spouses. - 4.
 Percent electing annuity on death (when eligible): All of the spouses of vested, married participants are assumed to elect an annuity.
 The spousal annuity death benefit for vested married participants is valued using a static optional form conversion factor of 0.84 and 0.78 for males and females respectively. - 5.
 For active death benefits, the liability is initially calculated based on the ordinary death benefit provisions, and then a 7.5% load is applied to account for duty related benefits. - 6.
 Percent electing deferred termination benefit: Vested terminating members are assumed to elect a refund or a deferred benefit, whichever is more valuable at the time of termination. - 7.
 Recovery from disability: None assumed. - 8.
 Remarriage: It is assumed that no surviving spouse will remarry and there will be no children's benefit. - 9.
 Assumed age for commencement of deferred benefits: Members electing to receive a deferred benefit are assumed to commence receipt at the first age at which unreduced benefits are available.

 - 10. Investment and administrative expenses: The assumed investment return rate represents the anticipated net return after payment of all investment and administrative expenses. - 11.
 Inactive members: For members who terminated service prior to June 30, 2017 liabilities for inactive members are approximated as a multiple of their member contribution account balances.
 For non-vested inactive members, the multiple is 1.0.
 For vested inactive members, the multiple is 8.0 for members with 25 or more years of service, 3.0 for vested inactive members age 45 or older with less than 25 years of service, and 1.0 for other vested inactive members younger than age 45.
 For members who terminated service after June 30, 2017, the expected liability at termination has been carried forward with interest from the last valuation the member was active. - 12.
 Decrement timing: For all non-teachers employees, decrements are assumed to occur at the middle of the year.
 For Teachers the retirement and termination decrements are assumed to occur at the beginning of the year, while death and disability are assumed to occur at the middle of the year. - 13.
 Eligibility testing: Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur. - 14.
 Decrement relativity: Decrement rates are used directly from the experience study, without adjustment for multiple decrement table effects. - 15.
 Incidence of Contributions: Contributions are assumed to be received continuously throughout the year based upon the computed percent of payroll shown in this report, and the actual payroll payable at the time contributions are made. - 16.
 Benefit Service: All members are assumed to accrue one year of eligibility service each year. - 17.
-All calculations were performed without regard to the compensation limit in IRC Section 401(a)(17) and the benefit limit under IRC Section 415. - D. Participant Data
+All calculations were performed without regard to the compensation limit in IRC Section 401(a)(17) and the benefit limit under IRC Section 415. - 18.
+For purposes of the projection it was assumed that employees entering the Plan in the future would reflect the characteristics of employees who entered the Plan during the last six years and that the active population would remain constant.